alexion2001/Matrix-Project-Snake-Game/README.md

 > The speed of the snake is higher than in easy mode.
 The score increases by 2 points for each food eaten.

 > <h4>:three: Hard mode</h4>
 > The speed of the snake is higher than in easy mode ( same as in medium mode) and we have bombs :bomb:.
-The bombs blink faster than the food, and if the snake touches
+The bombs blink faster than the food, and if the snake eat
 > them it dies.
 The score increases by 3 points for each food eaten.